 - Muscle weakness and atrophy (loss of tissue mass)

-- Problems with walk (gait) and coordination
+- Problems with walking (gait) and coordination

 The person may appear poorly nourished.
 The following tests are used to check a person’s nutrition level: